clr-cera/DM-Rust/README.md

-# 🦀 RSA-Rust
+# 🦀 DM-Rust
-This is a very simple RSA library for rust!
+This is a Discrete Mathematics library for rust!

+It also makes a program available using the library for testing.